MinionZ-Intellihack/Intellihack_MinionZ_03/README.md

 # Intellihack_MinionZ_03

-## Overview
-Welcome to the **Intellihack_MinionZ_03** project!
-This repository contains the necessary setup and dependencies to run the application efficiently.

 ## How to Run inference.ipynb

 This guide provides detailed instructions on how to set up and run `inference.ipynb` both locally and on Google Colab.